rsyslog/rsyslog/source/configuration/property_replacer.rst

   where "fieldname" is given in the *outname* property (or the property name if none was assigned) and value is the end result of property replacer operation.
-  Note that value supports all property replacer options, like substrings, case converson and the like.
+  Note that value supports all property replacer options, like substrings, case conversion and the like.
 Values are properly JSON-escaped, however field names are (currently) not, so it is expected that proper field names are configured.
   The jsonf option cannot be used together with either json or csv options.